Charles III proclaimed king at tradition-steeped ceremony

 Associated Press

-LONDON (AP) — Two days after his mother’s death elevated him to the throne, King Charles III was officially proclaimed Britain’s monarch Saturday in a pomp-filled ceremony steeped in ancient tradition and political symbolism — and, for the first time, broadcast live online and on air.
+LONDON (AP) — Two days after his mother’s death elevated him to the throne, King Charles III was officially proclaimed Britain’s monarch Saturday in a pomp-filled ceremony steeped in ancient tradition and political symbolism — and, for the first time, broadcast live on television and online.

-Charles, who spent seven decades as heir apparent, automatically became king when his mother, Queen Elizabeth II, died on Thursday.
-But the accession ceremony was a key constitutional and ceremonial step in introducing the new monarch to the country, a relic of a time before mass communications.
+“I am deeply aware of this great inheritance and of the duties and heavy responsibilities of sovereignty which have now passed to me,” he said as he took on the duties of monarch.

+Queen Elizabeth II will lie in state for four days at the House of Parliament, palace officials said, after her body is brought from Balmoral, first to Edinburgh and then to London..
+The state funeral will take place on Sept.
+19 at Westminster Abbey.

+Additional details about the funeral will be released later, but organizers on Saturday described the ceremony as a “a fitting farewell to one of the defining figures of our times.’’

+The palace made the announcement hours after the first accession ceremony since 1952, when Queen Elizabeth II took the throne.

-Scores of senior British politicians past and present, including new Prime Minister Liz Truss and five of her predecessors, gathered in the ornate state apartments at St. James’s Palace for the meeting of the Accession Council.
+New Prime Minister Liz Truss and five of her predecessors were among scores of senior current and former British politicians who gathered in the ornate state apartments at St. James’s Palace for the meeting of the Accession Council.

 They met without Charles, officially confirming his title, King Charles III.
 The king then joined them, vowing to follow his mother’s “inspiring example” as he took on the duties of monarch.

-“I am deeply aware of this great inheritance and of the duties and heavy responsibilities of sovereignty which have now passed to me,” he said.

-Speaking of his personal grief, he said: “I know how deeply you and the entire nation, and I think I may say the whole world, sympathize with me in this irreparable loss we have all suffered.”
+“I know how deeply you and the entire nation, and I think I may say the whole world, sympathize with me in this irreparable loss we have all suffered,” he said in speaking of his own grief.

-The new king formally approved a series of orders — including one declaring the day of his mother’s funeral a public holiday.
-The date of the state funeral has not been announced, but it is expected to be around Sept.
-19.
+The new king formally approved a series of orders, including one declaring the day of his mother’s funeral a public holiday.

-This is the first time the accession ceremony has been held since 1952, when Queen Elizabeth II took the throne.

-Charles was accompanied at the ceremony by his wife Camilla, the Queen Consort, and his eldest son Prince William.
-William is now heir to the throne and is now known by the title that Charles long held, Prince of Wales.
+Charles was accompanied at the ceremony by wife Camilla, the Queen Consort, and eldest son Prince William, who is now heir to the throne and known by the title that Charles long held, Prince of Wales.

-The ceremony ended with a royal official publicly proclaiming King Charles III the monarch from a balcony at the palace.
-In centuries past, this would have been the first official confirmation the public had of their new sovereign.

 David White, the Garter King of Arms, made the proclamation flanked by trumpeters in gold-trimmed robes before leading cheers — “hip, hip, hooray!” — for the new king.